amsik/liquor-tree/docs/hexo/source/index.md

 - **data** property as a Promise.
 You can pass it as an array (a lot of examples above) or as a Promise-like object (object that has the **then** method)
 - **fetchData** options.
 This option is flexible.
 See examples below.

+**minFetchDelay** option - this option provides a minimum delay before rendering the children list.
+For example request takes 15 ms and you will not see the loading indicator.
+To see the indicator you need to set this property to 1000 (for example).

 **fetchData** options: